Small Business Marketing Guide [4+ Strategies for Growth]

 - Specific: A goal like “increase leads” is too generic and difficult to measure.
 It’s better to set a goal like “increase leads by 10% by the end of the quarter.”

 - Measurable: Set goals that you can tangibly measure.
 If you focus on a goal like “increase the number of times someone looks at this product image” you can’t really measure it to see if it happens.
-Tracking actions like clicks and sales, however, it measurable.
+Tracking actions like clicks and sales, however, is measurable.

 - Achievable: Don’t make goals unrealistic for your team.
-While increasing leads 100% may seem great for business growth, it may not be feasible for your team.
+While increasing leads by 100% may seem great for business growth, it may not be feasible for your team.
 Focus on goals that are slightly challenging but still doable for your company.